25 Christmas Movies

 3. How the Grinch Stole Christmas – (This is a little update.
 Please see my editorial note at the bottom of this post.)
 I got this Dr. Seuss book when I was probably 4 or so.
 It was one of my very favorite books when I was little, and I actually still have it.
 I love the animated version just as much as I love the book.
 With Max the dog, and all of Whoville, this is a quick, darling little movie about Christmas spirit and how to find yours.
 Buy your own copy here.

 4. Snow Bride – A Hallmark film starring Katrina Law as a reporter who crosses paths with the son of a wealthy, politically influential family who asks her to pose as his girlfriend.
 In doing so, she learns private information that she is then pressured to share with her editor, but refuses to do so when she realizes she has fallen in love with her fake boyfriend.
-This movie also has Patricia Richardson from Home Improvement as the family matriarch.
+This movie also has Patricia Richardson (Home Improvement) as the family matriarch.
 You can buy it here.

-5. A Christmas Kiss – A couple (Laura Breckenridge and Brendan Fehr) share a kiss under the mistletoe in an elevator, but he later fails to recognize her as his girlfriend’s assistant as she was in a costume in the elevator.
-Through working closely together, they fall in love and he eventually dumps his lying, deceitful girlfriend.
+5. A Christmas Kiss – A couple (Laura Breckenridge and Brendan Fehr) share a kiss under the mistletoe in an elevator, but he later fails to recognize her as his girlfriend’s assistant, as she was in a costume in the elevator.
+Through working closely together, they fall in love and he eventually dumps his deceitful girlfriend.
 Elisabeth Röhm (Law & Order, Angel) also stars.
 You can find it here.

 6. Undercover Christmas – Jamie Gertz (Sixteen Candles, The Lost Boys) stars as Brandi O’Neill, a cocktail waitress who is scheduled to testify against her mobster ex-boyfriend.
 Shawn Christian (As the World Turns, Days of Our Lives), the FBI agent assigned to protect Brandi until she testifies, ends up taking her to his family Christmas celebration under the erroneous information that his father is gravely ill.
 Tyne Daly (Cagney and Lacey) stars as Christian’s mother.
-You can find a copy from the UK here.
+You can find a copy here.

 8. The Christmas Ornament – This sweet Hallmark movie stars Kellie Martin (Life Goes On, ER) as a recently widowed woman who begins an unlikely friendship with the local Christmas tree lot owner played by Cameron Matheson (All My Children).
 She has to learn to finally let go of the memory of her husband so she can move forward with her life.
 Buy it here.

 9. Christmas with Holly – Eloise Mumford and Sean Faris star in this Hallmark Hall of Fame story of a man (Faris) who becomes guardian to his niece, Holly, when his sister dies.
 He takes her back to the PNW island where he and his two brothers live and there he encounters Mumford who has moved to the community to open a toy store.
-Mumford eventually breaks through Holly’s non-verbal shell and helps the 3 uncles restore a sense of normalcy to the traumatized little girl.
+Mumford eventually breaks through Holly’s non-verbal shell and helps the three uncles restore a sense of normalcy to the traumatized little girl.
 You can find it here.

 10. Elf – Will Farrell heads this all-star tale of one of Santa’s elves who leaves the North Pole and goes out into the world to find his birth father, James Caan.
 Santa is played by Bob Newhart, Mary Steenburgen is Caan’s wife, and Zooey Deschanel is Farrell’s love interest.
 Farrell’s usual shenanigans ensue, but it is a really funny, well done movie.
 Buy it here.